mrigsby/cbwire-cli/README.md

 It can be installed via the gitub repo until its ready to be published on ForgeBox

+*💡 Be sure to change into the root of you commandbox application or include the `appMapping` argument*

 ## Command Line Arguments

 - `name` : String : Name of the wire to create without extensions. @module can be used to place in a module wires directory.